 In this blog, Benjamin "B.J."
 Bement, a person from Louisiana living with Parkinson's, shares his thoughts on the health care reform proposal in the Senate.
 B.J. has advocated for several years and believes taking action is key to supporting the Parkinson's community.
-Join him in advocacy by contacting your senators and telling them to vote "no" on the health care bill in its current form.

 Currently, I am one of the "lucky ones."
 I have good health care because of Medicare and supplemental insurance through my wife's employer.
 However, this wasn't always the case.
 Before I received an official Parkinson's diagnosis, I was experiencing symptoms that forced me to leave my job.
 I had used up all of my personal disability coverage, no longer had insurance through my employer and was paying exorbitant premiums through COBRA.